stereobooster/react-snap/Readme.md

 - [`react-loadable`](https://github.com/thejameskyle/react-loadable)
 - [`react-code-splitting`](https://github.com/didierfranc/react-code-splitting)

-It is not a problem to render async component with react-snap, tricky part happens when prerendered React application boots and async components are not loaded yet, so React draws loading state of component, later when component loaded react draws actual component.
-As the result user sees flash.
+It is not a problem to render async component with react-snap, tricky part happens when prerendered React application boots and async components are not loaded yet, so React draws loading state of a component, later when component loaded react draws actual component.
+As the result - user sees a flash.

 ```
 100%                    /----|    |----